atk/atk/README.md

 ### Hi there 👋

+I'm Alex Lohr, an experienced front-end developer writing code and supporting my team for GoTo.
+I'm also ecosystem team member of SolidJS.

+Find me on <a rel="me" href="https://chaos.social/@lexLohr">Mastodon</a>.

 <!--
 **atk/atk** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.